-We are proud to announce Kim Stanley Robinson as this year's 2014 keynote speaker!
+Thank You to Kim Stanley Robinson for your work as the 2014 keynote speaker!

 Karen Joy Fowler

 Karen Joy Fowler is an author of six novels and five short story collections in the science fiction, fantasy, and literary fiction genres.
 She is best known as the author of the best-selling novel The Jane Austen Book Club that was made into a movie of the same name.
 Fowler’s previous novel, Sister Noon, was a finalist for the 2001 PEN/Faulkner Award for fiction.
 Her debut novel, Sarah Canary, was a New York Times Notable Book, as was her second novel, The Sweetheart Season.
 In addition, Sarah Canary won the Commonwealth medal for best first novel by a Californian, and was short-listed for the Irish Times International Fiction Prize as well as the Bay Area Book Reviewers Prize.
 Fowler’s short story collection Black Glass won the World Fantasy Award in 1999, and her collection What I Didn't See won the World Fantasy Award in 2011.